VitaliyBeletskiy/dev/BookTheCut_PrivacyPolicy.md

 You do need to register for an Account, I do ask for your contact information, including but not limited to name, phone number, email.
 Therefore, I do collect data from you by using the application.

+I use your information to provide and improve your experience, including:
+- Identify you when you use BookTheCut.
+- Respond to your questions or comments.

 **Log Data**

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.